vietstack/vietstack.github.io.bka/_posts/2016-08-15-openstack-tacker-some-information-to-use-it-for-mano.md

 ---
-title: "[OpenStack-Tacker] Some information to use it for MANO"
+title: "Some information to use it for MANO"
 date: 2016-08-15 19:46
 comments: true
 categories: